ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * A timestamp representing the time at which the report was generated.
   Specifically, the `time` field is set to the number of seconds elapsed since the start of the UNIX epoch.
-The client SHOULD round this value to the nearest multiple of `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.
+The client SHOULD round this value down to the nearest multiple of `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.